jeremyfromearth/metonym/README.md

 ```

 ### Example
-Consider the excerpt from the Wikipedia article for Roland JX3P...
+Consider the excerpt from the Wikipedia article for the Roland JX3P Synthesizer...
 > The Roland JX-3P is a synthesizer produced by Roland Corporation of Japan in 1983.

 ... and the various ways in which one could ask the question the question "Who made the JX-3P?"..